-Industry Expertise · July 23, 2020
+Industry Expertise · August 12, 2024

 Fill Knowledge Gaps With Fundraising Training for Nonprofits

 Employees who spend years working at a nonprofit usually do so because they feel a strong connection to the cause.
-However, nonprofits often have a higher level of turnover than other sectors, because some team members leave to seek higher salaries in other fields.
+However, nonprofits often have a higher level of turnover than other sectors because some team members leave to seek higher salaries in other fields.

-More employees coming in and out of an organization can create an opportunity for knowledge gaps.
+More employees coming in and out of an organization can create knowledge gaps.
 Both seasoned team members and new employees may not be familiar with the latest methods for grant writing and fundraising.
 Implementing some smart hiring strategies and offering fundraising training for nonprofits across your workforce can help fill these gaps and set your organization up for success.

 Hiring with the right focus

 During the recruiting stage, look for candidates who have experience in the nonprofit sector, either as an employee or as a volunteer.
 One of the most important qualities is dedication to your nonprofit's mission.
-Ask the candidate why they want to work at your organization, and why they believe your nonprofit is vital to the community.
+Ask the candidate why they want to work at your organization and why they believe your nonprofit is vital to the community.
 You should be able to gauge their commitment to the work you do.
 If they demonstrate passion, you can train for skills.

 Looking for experience in sales can also be a helpful approach.
 You want employees who can tell—and sell—your story to the public.
 Candidates who've worked in this area may already have the ability to help connect a donor to your cause.
 Confidence and communication skills can help deepen relationships with potential and current supporters.